FREQUENTLY ASKED QUESTIONS

 A: No we only supply our puppies direct to the public and have never sold to or supplied a pet shop.

-Q: Our vet says puppies should not be desexed at 8 - 9 weeks of age.
+Q: I have heard that puppies should not be desexed at 8 - 9 weeks of age.
 Why do you desex them at

 A: Desexing at this age is the best thing for the puppy.
-The rspca advocates the early desexing of puppies prior to sale by breeder.
+The RSPCA advocates the early desexing of puppies prior to sale by breeder.
 This link to an RSPCA webpage provides more information about early desexing.
+The page heading mentions cats, but please view the report linked at the bottom of the page.
+The opening statement in the conclusion of the report says -

 Q: Do you sell Poodles, Cocker Spaniels, Labradors, Maltese or Schnauzers?

-A: No, we use these dogs to breed Labradoodles, Spoodles, Schnoodles and Maltese Poodles.
+A: No, we use these dogs to breed Labradoodles, Spoodles, Schnoodles and Maltese Poodles./p>

 Q: Are you a registered breeder?